Deaths of Simone Camilli and Ali Shehda Abu Afash: Personal history

 Simone Camilli was born in Rome, Italy, on 28 March 1979.
-He and his partner Ylva van den Berg have a daughter named Nour Camilli.
+He and his partner Ylva van den Berg had a daughter named Nour Camilli.
 His funeral was held on Friday, 15 August 2014 in the Cathedral of SS Peter and Paul in Pitigliano, where his father had been the mayor since 2011.

 Ali Shehda Abu Afash was born around 1978.
 He was married to Shireen Abu Afash, and had two daughters named Majd (7) and Wajd (2).
+He had traveled throughout the Middle East, and was known for his love of soccer and for being the person family members called when they needed help fixing a computer.

 Career

 Simone Camilli began as an intern in Rome for the Associated Press in 2005.
 One of his first assignments was the death of Pope John Paul.
-In 2006, he moved to Jerusalem, where he covered stories of conflict and wartime in places like Israel and the Palestinian territories, Lebanon, and Iraq.
-He was interested in reporting on war and its effects on people's lives.
-In 2014, he moved to Beirut, Lebanon.
-During the Israeli operation in the Gaza Strip, he decided to report on the conflict.
+In 2006, he moved to Jerusalem, where he covered the Israeli-Palestinian Conflict, Lebanon, and Iraq.
+He was interested in reporting on war and its effects on people's lives, and felt that war reporting was often missing a human element.
+In 2014, he moved to Beirut, Lebanon, and he had been planning to go on an assignment to Erbil, Iraq when the 2014 Israel-Gaza conflict broke out.
+His colleagues recalled that he had a deep attachment to Gaza and its people that motivated him to change his plans and risk reporting on the Israeli assault instead.

-Abu Afash was a computer engineer at a health union in the Gaza Strip.
-He quit this work to be a journalist.
-From there, he worked for the Gaza Centre for Media Freedom as a Palestinian translator and journalist.
-He reported for three months on the problems Palestinian journalists dealt with and that of a training program within its sister organization, the Doha Centre for Media Freedom.
+Abu Afash was originally a computer engineer at a health union in the Gaza Strip, but he quit his job to become a journalist.
+He began as an assistant and translator to various news outlets, particularly Agence France-Presse.
+From there, he was hired to the Gaza Centre for Media Freedom to work as a full-time Arabic translator and journalist.
+He reported for three months on the problems Palestinian journalists dealt with, and acted as an advocate for young freelancers.
+Abu Afash traveled around the Middle East to participate in journalistic workshops and training programs, including those of the Gaza Centre's sister organization, the Doha Centre for Media Freedom.

 Death

-Camilli and Abu Afash died while reporting on the morning of 13 August 2014 in Beit Lahiya.
-A soccer field located in the Gaza Strip had a live bomb, which was dropped by an Israel F-16.
-That Wednesday, Camilli and Abu Afash were at the scene filming the Gazan Police Force while they attempted to defuse the explosive.
-The story they were working on was about the ordnance crew.
+Camilli and Abu Afash died while reporting on the morning of August 14, 2014 from a Beit Lahiya soccer field used to gather unexploded ordnance.
+That Wednesday, Camilli and Abu Afash were at the scene filming a Gazan bomb squad while they attempted to defuse a missile dropped by an Israeli F-16.
 The bomb exploded during the process and killed six people, including the two journalists.

 Hatem Moussa, an AP photographer who was working with Camilli and Abu Afash, survived but was badly injured from the explosion.